Print or Download Class Schedule

 This course is designed to help equip students and ministers with the tools to increase their skill in interpreting, teaching, and preaching the Word of God.
 The objective of the course is to prepare men and women who are faithful to the biblical text in their interpretation and ministry.

-FALL 2023: TERM C
+FALL TERM B

-ASSOCIATE-BACHELOR COURSES
+ASSOCIATE-BACHELOR LEVEL COURSES

-Biblical Principles of Leadership II (PM302)
+Biblical Principles of Leadership II (PM302) (No prerequisite)

 An in-depth and direct study of the principles of Biblical leadership as revealed in the Word of God.
-Special emphasis will be placed on the character and integrity of a leader in the body of Christ, as well as guidelines for personal growth and development.
+Special emphasis will be placed on the character and integrity of a leader in the body of Christ, as well as guidelines for personal growth and development

-MASTERS COURSES
+MASTERS LEVEL COURSES

 Biblical Leadership (PM512)